tatianamargulies/Margulies-portfolio/final_project_3_TatianaMargulies.md

 3) I changed some images to improve the resolution

 4) I added infographics to better explain the comparison between positive and negative external factors.
 The bar charts were a bit confusing.
+The comments from part 2 correction also suggested a change in the way to display the data.

 5) I changed the title and added developed countries too because my comparison is between developing and developed countries